In Memory of Anthony Rhulen

 29th Anniversary Rhulen Rock Hill Run & Ramble Virtual 5K

 The foundation’s largest fundraiser, the Rhulen Rock Hill Run & Ramble 5K (R4), is held annually in June on the Saturday of Father’s Day Weekend.
-In 2019 the R4 raised over $85,000 to benefit the Trevor Loughlin Foundation and the Leukemia & Lymphoma Society.
+In 2020, our first virtual 5K event, the R4 raised over $60,000 to benefit the Trevor Loughlin Foundation and the Leukemia & Lymphoma Society.
 Donations were also made to Catskill Regional Medical Center, DKMS Delete Blood Cancer, and the United Way.
 30 TLF grants were issued to individuals battling blood, breast, colon, and lung cancer, as well as other acute catastrophic illnesses.

 Trevor’s grandfathers, Walter Rhulen and his Papa John Loughlin, both died of leukemia.
 Walter in 1998 and John in 2011.
 Trevor strove during his lifetime to become the type of person his grandfathers, and all of his family, would be proud of.
 He succeeded.
 The R4 was important to Trevor, and he volunteered each year to help with the event.